Bounded KRnet and its applications to density estimation and approximation: Application to solving PDEs on a bounded domain

 The crucial idea is to update the training set by samples from the current optimal B-KRnet and then continue the training process.
-Since we have no prior knowledge of the solution at the beginning, we let $\rho$ be a uniform distribution, i.e., the initial set of collocation points $C_{pde}$ are drawn from a uniform distribution in $\Omega$. $C_b$ is also drawn from a uniform distribution on $\partial\Omega$.
+Since there is no prior knowledge of the solution at the beginning, we let $\rho$ be a uniform distribution, i.e., the initial set of collocation points $C_{pde}$ are drawn from a uniform distribution in $\Omega$. $C_b$ is also drawn from a uniform distribution on $\partial\Omega$.
 Then we solve the optimization problem \eqref{eqn:theta_optimal} via the Adam optimizer and obtain optimal $\bm{\theta}^{*,0}$, which corresponds to a bounded mapping $f_{\bm{\theta}^{*,0}}$ and a PDF $p_{\text{B-KRnet},\bm{\theta}^{*,0}}$.
 We update part of the collocation points in $C_{pde}$ by drawing samples from $p_{\text{B-KRnet},\bm{\theta}^{*,0}}$, i.e., update $\rho=(1-\gamma)\rho+\gamma p_{\text{B-KRnet},\bm{\theta}^{*,0}}$ where $0<\gamma\leq1$.
-More specifically, we form the new training set $C_{pde}^1$ using the current training set and samples from $\bm{X}=(f_{\bm{\theta}^{*,0}})^{\rm{-1}}(\bm{Z})$ according to a mixture distribution, where $\bm{Z}$ is an uniform random variable.
-Then we continue to train the B-KRnet with $C_{pde}^1$ and $C_b$ to obtain the optimal $\bm{\theta}^{*,1}$.
+More specifically, we form the new training set $C_{pde}^1$ using a mixture distribution given by the current training set and samples from $\bm{X}=(f_{\bm{\theta}^{*,0}})^{\rm{-1}}(\bm{Z})$, where $\bm{Z}$ is a uniform random variable.
+Then we continue to train the B-KRnet with $C_{pde}^1$ and $C_b$ to obtain a new set of optimal parameters, $\bm{\theta}^{*,1}$.
 Repeat this procedure until the maximum number of updates is reached.
 In this way, more collocation points will be chosen in the region of higher density while fewer collocation points in the region of lower density.
 Such a strategy can be concluded as follows.

 \begin{enumerate} \item[1.]
 Let $\rho(\bm{x})=\frac{1}{|\Omega|}$.
 Generate an initial training set with samples uniformly distributed in $\Omega$: